-Non-Executive Director, Non-Executive Director on LPP Investments Board and Chair of the LPP Investments Risk Committee
+Robert is also Non-Executive Director on LPP Investments Board and Chair of the LPP Investments Risk Committee.

 Robert is the Director of Global Pension Investments at GlaxoSmithKline (GSK), where he manages over £18 billion of investments and a substantial derivative portfolio.
 At GSK, Robert sits on a number of pension boards, and he provides strategic advice to GSK’s pension fund trustees in Europe, the United States and Japan.
 Robert established GSK’s London-based pension investment department, where he developed and implemented GSK’s interest rate and inflation hedging strategies.